steve-afrin/kaprekars-constant/README.md

   `build/libs` directory under the root folder of the project.

-* The executable JAR is designed to build as what is commonly called a _fat JAR_ or _uber JAR_.
+* The executable JAR is designed to build as what is commonly called a _fat_ JAR or _uber_ JAR.
 This simply means that the executable JAR file contains all the dependent libraries the program needs to do its job.
-    * This bloats the JAR file to 16.5 MB in size whereas without the dependent libraries, the JAR file would be only 4 KB in size.
+    * This bloats the JAR file to 16.6 MB in size whereas without the dependent libraries, the JAR file would be only 4 KB in size.
     * The actual program is very small, but the dependent libraries